SystemFw/upperbound/README.md

 **upperbound** is a purely functional rate limiter.
 It allows you to submit jobs concurrently, which will then be started at a rate no higher than what you specify.

-NOTE: The library is currently in the process of being migrated from fs2 0.9 + scalaz to fs2 0.10 + cats + cats-effect.

 ## Installation
 To get **upperbound**, add the following line to your `build.sbt`